 ❔ Frequently Asked Questions

-Yes, you can freeze fiddlehead soup for up to 3 months
+Yes, you can freeze fiddlehead soup for up to 3 months in an airtight container.

 Cook fiddleheads by boiling them for 15 minutes before sautéing, frying, baking, or using them in other foods, such as soups.